growexx/flutter_boilerplate/README.md

 Twitter signin is available for android and ios.
 Facebook signin is available for android and ios.
 Instagram signin is available for android and ios.

+App or websites needs to be live for most of them to work.

 ### Libraries & Tools Used